JimmyGAR/Plume_Enclume/README.md

 How to play ?

 2 players
 -> Enclume
 -> Plume

+Left click mouse to launch the game in the first main menu where there is the title

+Echap = menu (only in a level)
+Click to the pause button in the right up corner = menu (again)

+house = main menu
+restart = restart the level
+resume = resume the level

 Z = Plume jump
 Q & D = Plume movement
 S = Plume moveset (only in boss level 3)

 up arrow = jump Enclume
 left arrow & right arrow = Enclume movement down arrow = Enclume moveset (only in boss level 3)

+QUIT = go to the main menu with the sword and below the button Play, click to the button quit

 Dowload ?